One-step replica symmetry breaking of random regular NAE-SAT II: Proof outline

 \end{prop}

 \begin{remark} An important thing to note here is that Proposition \ref{prop:concenofrescaled} is not true for $\lambda=\lambda^\star_L$.
 If $\lambda<\lambda^\star_L$, then $s^\star_{\la,L}<s^\star_L$, so there should exist exponentially many clusters of size $e^{n s^\star_{\la,L}}$.
-Therefore, the intrinsic correlations within clusters are negligible (that is, when we pick two clusters at random, the probability of selecting the same one close to $0$) and the fluctuation is taken over by cycle effects.
+Therefore, the intrinsic correlations within clusters are negligible (that is, when we pick two clusters at random, the probability of selecting the same one is close to $0$) and the fluctuation is taken over by cycle effects.
 However, when there are bounded number of clusters of size $e^{ns^\star_{\la,L}}$ (that is, when $\la$ is very close to $\la^\star_L$), within-cluster correlations become non-trivial.
 Mathematically, we can see this from \eqref{eq:2ndmo of Ns}, where we can ignore the first moment term in the \textsc{rhs} of (\ref{eq:2ndmo of Ns}) if (and only if) it is large enough.

-Nevertheless, for $s_\circ(C)$ defined as in Theorem \ref{thm:lowerbd}, we will see in Section \ref{subsec:whp:smallsubcon} that if we set $C$ to be large, then (d), and hence the conclusion of Theorem \ref{thm:smallsubcon} hold with a small error. \end{remark}
+Nevertheless, for $s_\circ(C)$ defined as in Theorem \ref{thm:lowerbd}, we will see in Section \ref{subsec:whp:smallsubcon} that if we set $C$ to be large, then (d) holds, and hence the conclusion of Theorem \ref{thm:smallsubcon} holds with a small error. \end{remark}